awsdocs/aws-step-functions-developer-guide/doc_source/tutorial-creating-activity-state-machine.md

 # Creating an Activity State Machine Using Step Functions<a name="tutorial-creating-activity-state-machine"></a>

 This tutorial shows you how to create an activity\-based state machine using Java and AWS Step Functions\.
-Activities allow you to control worker code that runs somewhere else in your state machine\.
-For an overview, see [Activities](concepts-activities.md) in [How Step Functions Works](how-step-functions-works.md)\.
+Activities allow you to control worker code that runs somewhere else from your state machine\.
+For an overview, see [Activities](concepts-activities.md) in [How Step Functions works](how-step-functions-works.md)\.

 To complete this tutorial, you need the following:
 + The [SDK for Java](https://aws.amazon.com/sdk-for-java/)\.
 The example activity in this tutorial is a Java application that uses the AWS SDK for Java to communicate with AWS\.